Highlights from the Ratings and Financial Report for Keurig Dr Pepper Inc. (KDP)

-Keurig Dr Pepper Inc. (NASDAQ:KDP) went down by -1.80% from its latest closing price compared to the recent 1-year high of $41.31.
-The company’s stock price has collected 1.04% of gains in the last five trading sessions.
+Keurig Dr Pepper Inc. (NASDAQ:KDP) went up by 1.90% from its latest closing price compared to the recent 1-year high of $41.31.
+The company’s stock price has collected -6.50% of loss in the last five trading sessions.
 The Wall Street Journal reported on 10/24/22 that Keurig Dr Pepper Names New CFO to Fill Gap Left by Elevation of CEO

 Is It Worth Investing in Keurig Dr Pepper Inc. (NASDAQ :KDP) Right Now?

-Keurig Dr Pepper Inc. (NASDAQ:KDP) scored a price-to-earnings ratio above its average ratio, recording 30.34 x from its present earnings ratio.
+Keurig Dr Pepper Inc. (NASDAQ:KDP) scored a price-to-earnings ratio above its average ratio, recording 28.98 x from its present earnings ratio.
 Plus, the 36-month beta value for KDP is at 0.67.
-Opinions of the stock are interesting as 7 analysts out of 21 who provided ratings for Keurig Dr Pepper Inc. declared the stock was a “buy,” while 3 rated the stock as “overweight,” 9 rated it as “hold,” and 1 as “sell.”

 Top 5 Cheap Stocks to Own Right Now